kkinnear/zprint/doc/reference.md

 ```

 will solve this particular problem.

+Note that if you configure `:no-wrap-after`, when zprint encounters the
+element specified in the no-wrap-after set, it will implicitly enable
+`:wrap-multi? true` for the next element -- in order to try to keep
+the elements together successfully.

 It would make sense to simply configure `{:vector {:no-wrap-after #{"&"}}}`
 globally, since it probably wouldn't affect anything but